technikka/PeoplePages/README.md

 Check it out live: [People Pages](https://people-pages.onrender.com)

 Authentication is required to access any part of this app.
-I welcome you to register as a new user, or reach out to me for the credentials of an existing test-user (whom has friends and activity to see) to view the full features of this application.
+I welcome you to register as a new user (but DO NOT use sensitive information; no need to even use your real email address), or reach out to me for the credentials of an existing test-user (whom has friends and activity to see) to view the full features of this application.

 Please **note** that this app lives on a free tier hosting service and so may take some time to load, and may function slowly as well.

 ## Technologies Used